Shirakumo/radiance-tutorial/Part 1.md

 </html>
 ```

-The rationale for re-using the form and just making the fields `readonly` is that we can re-use the CSS file verbatim, and that it will be convenient for additions later on, when we add actions like repasting, editing, annotating, and so forth.
+The rationale for reusing the form and making the fields `readonly` is that we can reuse the CSS file verbatim and it will be convenient for additions later on when we add actions like repasting, editing, annotating, and so forth.

 ## Setting Up Pages
-Now that we have the necessary templates worked out, we can start with our actual application.
-To begin with we'll want two pages, one to make a paste, and one to view a paste.
-To do this, we'll populate the `frontend.lisp` like so.
+Now that we have the necessary templates worked out, we can make our application do something visible.
+To begin with we'll define two pages: one to make a paste and one to view a paste.
+To accomplish this, we'll make `frontend.lisp` contain the following:

 ```common-lisp
 (in-package #:plaster)